alkhrom/Git-demo2/index.md

 	End  Function

 ## How To Do The Same In UTF-16
 With UTF-16, simply write the code point of a character into two bytes "as is".
 For instance, the UTF-16 representation for the capital Cyrillic "Ж" is 00010110 00000100 in binary.
 However, this only works with code points below FFFF~16~.
-Encoding of a bigger code point require more than two bytes, so UTF-16 is a variable-width encoding too.
+Encoding of a bigger code point require more than two bytes, so UTF-16 is a variable-width encoding too, but the minimum code unit size is 2 bytes instead of 1 for UTF-8.

 ## UTF-8 versus UTF-16 Matrix